azmozaffari/Transformer/README.md

 # Vision Transformer

-This is a sample code for implementing Vision Transformer [paper] https://arxiv.org/pdf/2010.11929.pdf.
+This is a sample code for implementing Vision Transformer [paper](https://arxiv.org/pdf/2010.11929.pdf).

 Run main.py